zed-industries/zed/docs/local-collaboration.md

 ### Have a db that is out of date? / Need to migrate?

-Try `cd crates/collab && cargo run -- migrate` from the root of the repo.
+1. Try `cd crates/collab && cargo run -- migrate` from the root of the repo.
+2. Run `script/seed-db`

 ## Testing collab locally